payalraghav1/Online_Store/README.md

 ### Purpose
 This project was developed to simulate a real-world inventory and billing workflow.
 It helps in understanding core backend concepts like data structures, control flow, and file handling (if used).

+## Main Functionalitiies
+1.Initializes a product catalog and stock
+2.Creates a customer order
+3.Adds products to the order
+4.Displays available products
+5.Displays order summary and total bill
+6.Updates and displays product stock